imRohan/chocolate-framework/README.md

-# swissStrap
+# Chocolate
-A swiss styled, responsive front-end
+Chocolate is a swiss styled front-end framework.